 - The drop-out rate for salaried trainees leaving the profession within 5 years is incredibly high.
 Teach First’s own best figures are just 70% retention and that was at a local level and not their national figure.
 Those training with our SCITT partner Kent and Medway Training had a drop-out figure of 4% during training.
 PLEASE RESEARCH THIS DATA independently for the latest figures.

-The question that you need to ask yourself with either scheme is, it is financially worth it?
-See here
+The question that you need to ask yourself with either scheme is, is it financially worth it?
+See here and especially given that it is a significantly more difficult route into teaching than any of the self funded schemes.